Adhityae-506/Adhityae-506/README.md

 ## 🚀 About Me

-🎓 As a CSE Student, my carrer goal is building practical and effective solutions in the digital world.
+🎓 As a CSE Student, my carrer goal is building practical and effective solutions in the digital world.<br>
 💻 I love problem-solving, making stuff that works, and experimenting with new ideas — because why settle for ordinary when we can build extraordinary?